Share your Office 365 Home subscription with up to five people

 Want to install Office 365 Home for yourself on another device?

 You don't need to share your Office 365 Home subscription with yourself to install it on another device.
 Just sign in to your Microsoft account, Installs page on the computer you want to install on, and choose Install Office.
 For mobile devices, download the Office mobile apps from your app store and sign in.
+You can install Office on all your devices and be signed in to five devices at the same time.

 How to share your Office 365 Home subscription benefit with others